andrewstec/robot_challenge/README.md

 # robot_challenge

 Helping a stupid robot move left or right is a challenge.
 Clone this repository to test your sanity.
-I am assuming that you are running Node JS and have `npm` installed.
+I am assuming that you are running Node JS 14+ and have `npm` or `yarn` already installed for the native installation approach.

 ## Developer Native Install Instructions